Samsung Galaxy Watch devices have plenty of ways to stand out from the crowd.

-In case you are not familiar with it, Uber is an app that you can use to call for a taxi.
-Except the taxi is just another driver with an everyday car that has been certified as an Uber.
+If you are unfamiliar with it, Uber is an app you can use to call a taxi.
+Except the taxi is just another driver with an everyday car certified as an Uber.

 Spotify is no doubt the best music streaming service there is out there.
 And it’s also no doubt one of the top Galaxy Watch apps.

-What’s that Song is the closest app that you can get to Shazam for Galaxy Watch devices.
+What’s that Song is the closest app you can get to Shazam for Galaxy Watch devices.

 TIDAL is just another music streaming app like Spotify.
-So, if you don’t like Spotify, this is the next top Galaxy Watch app as far as music is concerned.
+So, if you don’t like Spotify, this is the next top Galaxy Watch app for music.

 You can use it to monitor your blood pressure (If the feature is supported in your region), physical activity, diet, and sleep as well.